4. Pre-Journey Checks

 Warning

-Injures Relating to Poor Posture. - Back, neck and arm injuries due to poor posture may be a result of vibrations and repetitive strain in regions of the body stated.
+Injures relating to poor posture - Back, neck and arm injuries due to poor posture can occur as a a result of vibrations and repetitive strain in regions of the body stated.

 - Adjusting ride height is required for both injury prevention and safety when observing your surroundings through side mirrors.

-- If you are unsure with adjusting systems please contact your employer or Minimal for further information.
+- If you are still unsure about how adjust any of the components discussed then please contact your employer or Minimal for further information.

 Warning